Textbook References #

-An introduction to system programming is Angrave’s CS 241 Crowd-Sourced Wikibook.
+An gentle and short introduction to system programming is Angrave’s CS 241 Crowd-Sourced Wikibook.
 We also have the second iteration the Coursebook That provides html, pdf, and wiki versions.
 Angrave’s mini searchable video-introduction and playful system programming-in-the-browser environment is at: mini lectures (Firefox and Chrome recommended).

 No formal textbook is required, but if you really want to buy a physical book, we recommend the following custom book Angrave put together in 2007: